Retour des cendres: Return from Saint Helena

-At 8am on Sunday 18 October Belle Poule, Favorite and Oreste set sail.
+At 8 am on Sunday, 18 October, Belle Poule, Favourite, and Oreste set sail.
 Oreste rejoined the Levant division, whilst the two other ships sailed towards France at full speed, fearful of being attacked.
-No notable setback occurred to Belle Poule and Favorite during the first 13 days of this voyage, though on 31 October they met the merchantman Hambourg, whose captain gave Joinville news of Europe, confirming the news he had received from Doret.
+No notable setback occurred to Belle Poule and Favourite during the first 13 days of this voyage, though on 31 October they met the merchantman Hambourg, whose captain gave Joinville news of Europe, confirming the news he had received from Doret.
 The threat of war was confirmed by the Dutch ship Egmont, en route for Batavia.
 Joinville was sufficiently worried to summon the officers of both his ships to a council of war, to plan precautions to keep the remains out of harm's way should they meet British warships.
 He had Belle Poule prepared for possible battle.
 So that all the ship's guns could be mounted, the temporary cabins set up to house the commission to Saint Helena were demolished and the dividers between them, as well as their furniture, were thrown into the sea – earning the area the nickname "Lacédémone".
 The crew were frequently drilled and called to action stations.
-Most importantly, he ordered Favorite to sail away immediately and make for the nearest French port.
-Joinville was aware that no British warship would attack the ship carrying the body, but also that they would be unlikely to extend the same generosity to Favorite.
+Most importantly, he ordered Favourite to sail away immediately and make for the nearest French port.
+Joinville was aware that no British warship would attack the ship carrying the body, but also that they would be unlikely to extend the same generosity to Favourite.
 He doubted, with good reason, that he would be able to save the corvette if she got within range of an enemy ship, without risking his frigate and its precious cargo.
-Another hypothesis is that Favorite was the slower ship and would only have held Belle Poule back if they had been attacked.
+Another hypothesis is that Favourite was the slower ship and would only have held Belle Poule back if they had been attacked.